 If you’re curious about smart homes, this guide will help you understand what a smart home is and how you can benefit without needing a technology degree.
 We’ll also talk about how smart devices work, what the different options are, and finally, how you can create your own smart home.

 What is a smart home?

-As well as giving the user complete control over operations at the touch of a button, a smart home goes even further.
-Smart homes can monitor their own activity and provide intelligent feedback on the data.
-For example, if you are away, a smart home has the potential to feed the cat or water your plants.
-Other smart functions include monitoring the temperature and making sure to heat or cool the room as soon as the temperature is out of its set range.
-You could even turn up the heat in the taxi home from the airport or work!
+Smart homes can also monitor their own activity and provide intelligent feedback on the data.
+For example, if you’re out, a smart home can monitor the temperature and heat or cool the room as soon as the temperature is out of its set range.
+You could even turn up the heating at home in the taxi back from the airport!

-The technology in a smart home is only going to improve with the goal of making the inhabitant’s life easier.
-This could be ordering items you are low of on your behalf or a smart fridge making meal recommendations based on the ingredients in your fridge.
-In fact, as the “Internet of Things” (IoT) grows, the potential is endless.
+The technology in a smart home aims to make our lives easier.
+This could mean monitoring how many staple items you have, e.g. Toilet paper, and automatically ordering more from the online supermarket on your behalf, or a smart fridge making meal recommendations based on the ingredients in your fridge.
+In fact, as the ‘Internet of Things’ (IoT) grows, the potential is endless.

 What is a smart home device?

 In order for your home to become a ‘smart home’, you need a few smart devices.
 They connect to the internet and usually have a smartphone app allowing you to monitor the device remotely over wifi.
 Here are some popular smart devices: